JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/productions/2025/2025-Charlie-and-the-Chocolate-Factory.md

   - Family
   - Fantasy
 description: "Step into the whimsical world of Willy Wonka’s chocolate factory in this musical adaptation, where young Charlie Bucket embarks on a magical adventure."
----
-*Charlie and the Chocolate Factory* brings Roald Dahl's beloved story to the stage with vibrant musical numbers and fantastical set designs.
-The tale follows Charlie Bucket, a poor boy who wins a golden ticket to tour the mysterious chocolate factory owned by the eccentric Willy Wonka.
-Alongside other ticket winners, Charlie navigates a maze of magical rooms and peculiar challenges.
-Unlike his greedy counterparts, Charlie's kind heart and humble nature catch Wonka's eye, leading to an unexpected and life-changing offer.
-This musical combines humor, heart, and a dash of darkness to explore themes of greed, innocence, and imagination.
-Audiences of all ages will delight in the whimsical world of *Charlie and the Chocolate Factory*.

-#### Musical numbers
-{{< columns >}}
+musical_numbers: |
+  {{col-begin}}
-#### Act I
+  ;Act I
   * "Overture" - Orchestra
   * "[[w:The Candy Man]]" † - Willy Wonka and Ensemble
   * "Willy Wonka!
 Willy Wonka!" - Charlie Bucket and Ensemble
   * "The Candy Man" (Reprise) † - Charlie Bucket
   * "Charlie, You and I" - Grandpa Joe
   * "A Letter from Charlie Bucket" - Charlie Bucket, Mrs. Bucket, and Grandparents
   * "More of Him to Love" - Mrs. Gloop, Augustus Gloop, and Ensemble
   * "When Veruca Says" - Mr. Salt and Veruca Salt
   * "The Queen of Pop" - Mr. Beauregarde, Violet Beauregarde, and Ensemble
   * "What Could Possibly Go Wrong?" - Mrs. Teavee, Mike Teavee, and Ensemble
   * "If Your Father Were Here" - Mrs. Bucket
   * "I've Got a Golden Ticket" † / "Grandpa Joe" - Charlie Bucket, Grandpa Joe, Grandparents, and Mrs. Bucket
   * "It Must Be Believed to Be Seen" - Willy Wonka and Company
   -   "Song Title" - Character, Ensemble
-<--->
+  {{col-break}}
-#### Act II
+  ;Act II
   * "Strike That!
 Reverse It!" - Willy Wonka and Company
   * "[[w:Pure Imagination]]" † / "Grandpa Joe" (Reprise) - Willy Wonka, Charlie Bucket, Grandpa Joe, and the Golden Ticket Winners
   * "The Oompa Loompa Song" † - Oompa Loompas
   * "Auf Wiedersehen Augustus Gloop" - Willy Wonka and the Oompa Loompas
   * "When Willy Met Oompa" - Willy Wonka and the Oompa-Loompas
   * "Veruca's Nutcracker Sweet" – The Squirrels
   * "Vidiots" – Willy Wonka, Mrs. Teavee and the Oompa-Loompas
   * "The View From Here" - Willy Wonka and Charlie
-{{< /columns >}}
+  {{col-end}}
+---
+*Charlie and the Chocolate Factory* brings Roald Dahl's beloved story to the stage with vibrant musical numbers and fantastical set designs.
+The tale follows Charlie Bucket, a poor boy who wins a golden ticket to tour the mysterious chocolate factory owned by the eccentric Willy Wonka.
+Alongside other ticket winners, Charlie navigates a maze of magical rooms and peculiar challenges.
+Unlike his greedy counterparts, Charlie's kind heart and humble nature catch Wonka's eye, leading to an unexpected and life-changing offer.
+This musical combines humor, heart, and a dash of darkness to explore themes of greed, innocence, and imagination.
+Audiences of all ages will delight in the whimsical world of *Charlie and the Chocolate Factory*.
 † Lyrics by [[w:Leslie Bricusse]], Music by [[w:Anthony Newley]] for the 1971 film ''[[w:Willy Wonka & the Chocolate Factory]]''.